 I started entering my different cars into local car shows and then traveling around the country attending some of the big shows and auctions.
 This developed an interest in the way the promoters put on their events and told myself that someday I would put on a show of my own.
 Thus, my involvement with the Elm Bank Auto Show.
 With the growth of the show exceeding the venue, we moved the show to a great location in Medfield, Ma.

 Finding a location that is unique and can handle a show field consisting of hundreds of vehicles is a difficult process.
 You must find a large venue that has lawns, shade and easy access.
 You must also have a space allocated for the public to park and navigate the traffic with as little disruption as possible.
-Fifteen years ago Faith Tiberio suggested Elm Bank and with the President of the landlord there being an Antique Car Collector, it became a great marriage.
+Sixteen years ago Faith Tiberio suggested Elm Bank Estate and with the Manager there being an Antique Car Collector, it became a great marriage.
 The show field grew and the spectators doubled and tripled in size.
 It was time for a change.
 The Medfield officials offered us a venue that will allow to grow for the future of the show.

 It’s my Field of Dreams.
 “If you build it, they will come”.